-Kava Kava (Piper methysticum) is a South Pacific shrub prized for its natural relaxation properties.
-The roots contain kavalactones—active compounds behind kava’s calming effects.1
+Kava Kava (Piper methysticum) is a South Pacific shrub prized for its calming effects.
+The roots contain kavalactones—the active compounds behind kava’s relaxing properties.1

-Pacific Islanders have used kava ceremonially for over 3,000 years.
-Today, it’s available as traditional teas, extracts, smoking blends, and powdered preparations.
+Pacific Islanders have used kava in ceremonies for over 3,000 years.
+Today, it’s available as teas, extracts, smoking blends, and powders.

 Common name(s): Awa, kava, yaqona, sakau, and malok or malogu